ppy/osu-wiki/news/2023/2023-05-01-the-osu-legacy-of-reesewashere.md

 > I really wanted to focus on liveplays because I wanted to capture them in the moment.
 I wanted it to be where you could relive the moment it happened just by watching the video, so I always incorporated Twitch chat or the ingame chat when I could.
 And even for those that weren't there live you could still feel like you was there by seeing people's reactions.

-As if by divine intervention, the initiative to share amazing moments perfectly coincided with [Cookiezi](https://osu.ppy.sh/users/124493/osu)'s (now known as chocomint) unban after being banned for 2 years, and he was sure to capture that:
+As if by divine intervention, the initiative to share amazing moments perfectly coincided with [Cookiezi](https://osu.ppy.sh/users/124493/osu)'s (now known as chocomint) return to online play after being banned for 2 years, and he was among the first to capture the moment:

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/EUSDdnNO0Ss" frameborder="0" allowfullscreen></iframe>